rei/rei-cedar-docs/docs/components/links/README.md

   - Triggering a popup menu
   - Playing media content
 - Always use the default `<a>` element for a link that navigates the user to the location specified by the `href` attribute
+- A link MUST have programmatically-discernible text
+- Links to the same destinations MUST be consistently identified with the same (or very similar) link text across all pages of the site.
 - Avoid using only “Click here” or “Start here” but if screen space for text is minimal:
   - Provide text that can be read by screen readers
   - Use an inline element for hidden text with the 'cdr-sr-only' class